DCMLab/JazzHarmonyTreebank/readme.md

    for repeated choruses.
 A negative number of `-2` indicates that the tune should be repeated and end on the second chord from the beginning of the `chords` list to end properly.
- * TODO: update after tree -> trees change, `open_constituent_tree` and `complete_constituent_tree` both contain
-   harmonic tree analyses of the full harmonic sequence, as ended at the chord indicated by the `turnaround`.
+ * `trees` : A list of all the tree analyses for the piece.
+If this element exists, it contains at least one tree analysis.
+Each analysis is a JSON object consisting of of two elements: `open_constituent_tree` and `complete_constituent_tree`.
+Both contain harmonic tree analyses of the full harmonic sequence, as ended at the chord indicated by the `turnaround`.
 The difference between the two trees is further described in the paper, but briefly constitutes whether or not the tree is a strict (`complete`) dependency structure, or whether some (`open`) constituents have multiple subconstituents all referring to some future chord.
 The trees are JSON objects recursively defined as having a `label` (which is a chord taken from the `chords` list), and a list `children` of either zero or two subtrees, which are themselves trees.
  * `comments`: A string containing any comments from the annotation procedure, for example noting alternate chord sequences from other sources, fixed transcription errors, ambiguities chord roles etc.
- * `composers`: A string with the name(s) of the composer(s) of the tune
+ * `composers`: A string with the name(s) of the composer(s) of the tune, as recorded in the iRealPro corpus.
  * `year`: An integer representation of the year (CE) the tune was
- * composed, according to the iRealPro corpus published by Shanahan et. al.
+ * composed, according to the iRealPro corpus.
  * `meter`: A JSON object containing two integers, `numerator` and `denominator` indicating the meter of the piece.
- * `key`: The key as annotated in the iRealPro corpus.
+ * `key`: The key of the piece, as annotated in the iRealPro corpus.
 This is an uppercase (for major keys) or lowercase (for minor keys) letter between a-g, possibly followed by a `-` to indicate a lowering accidental.
- * `keys`: TODO: do we want to keep this?
-I don't know what it is.
-REMOVE
- * 'tree': TODO: similar here, this seems to be a text representation of the tree, but not every song in the corpus has it, even if it has open/complete_constituent_tree REMOVE THIS, REPLACE WITH LIBRARY FUNCTION TO MAKE QTREE FROM JSON
- * 'approved': TODO: This should be removed, right?
- * 'alternate_trees': What do we say about this?
-Is this an open or complete constituency tree?
-It is implemented to do that from the string?

-   trees -> [{open_constituent_tree
-            complete_constituent_tree}]

 ## Utility library